reactjs/react-modal/CONTRIBUTING.md

 ## Miscellaneous

-if you faced the below issue, make sure you use Nodejs version 16
+if you faced the below issue, make sure you use node version < 18
 ```node:internal/crypto/hash:71
   this[kHandle] = new _Hash(algorithm, xofLen);
                   ^